 The challenge United has set is to fly at least 12,500 PQMs (Premium Qualifying Miles) to maintain Gold or 18,000 for Platinum within those three months.

-Whilst that may sound like a lot, you can achieve the Gold requirement with a one-way paid business flight from Sydney or Melbourne to Los Angeles or San Francisco, or a return Economy flight to either of those destinations (which are now served by United’s new 787 Dreamliner).
+Whilst that may sound like a lot, you can achieve the Gold requirement with a one-way paid Business Class flight between Sydney/Melbourne and Los Angeles/San Francisco/Houston, or a return Economy flight to any of those destinations (which are all served by United’s latest 787 Dreamliner).

 Timing is key

 If you fly before the end of June 2018, your Gold status will only be extended to January 2019, but if you fly from July 2018 onwards, it will be valid for another year, until January 2020.

 You can set your preferred challenge start date up to two weeks into the future.